PC Boost Pro virus removal guide

-In this particular case Trojan.Clicker is disguised as PC Boost Pro, however, there are other programs that are being used for that.
-Some examples are Registry Mechanic, Microsoft Cleaner and Registry Doctor.
-These apps might seem legitimate and to be promoted on supposedly official websites, however, their developers use them to generate revenue by performing click fraud.
-Besides, it is very likely that none of these programs operate as actual system optimization tools.
+In this case, Trojan.Clicker is disguised as PC Boost Pro, however, there are other programs that are are also used in this way.
+Some examples are Registry Mechanic, Microsoft Cleaner, and Registry Doctor.
+These apps may seem legitimate and promoted on supposedly official websites, however, developers use them to generate revenue by performing click fraud.
+None of these programs operate as system optimization tools.

 How did PC Boost Pro infiltrate my computer?

 Do not open attachments (or web links) that are presented in irrelevant emails received from unknown, untrustworthy or suspicious addresses.
 Update installed software using implemented functions (or tools) that are provided by official developers only.
 Download software from official websites and use direct download links.
 Other sources should not be trusted or used.
 Do not activate software using 'cracking' programs, since they are illegal and they often cause computer infections.
 Finally, have reputable anti-spyware or anti-virus software installed and keep it enabled at all times.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.